 Lucky clouds appear on bronze vessels from the Zhou dynasty (circa 1046-221BCE) in a pattern known as yunwen and leiwen (cloud and thunder), which is also known as a meander or key in its western forms.
-From here forward in history, the cloud motif and pattern adorns decorative and wearable arts such as furniture, porcelain, jewellery and clothing.
+From here forward in history, the cloud motif and pattern adorn decorative and wearable arts such as furniture, porcelain, jewellery and clothing.

 Buddhist back scratcher

 A cloud form melded with that of auspicious fungus known as lingzhi which often embellishes the end of a ruyi, a sceptre-like ornamental object symbolising good fortune.
-Ruyi, meaning “as one wishes,” began as a humble Buddhist monk’s back scratcher and was later elevated to a highly revered status symbol, becoming a purely decorative piece care of the Qing dynasty royals.
+Ruyi, meaning “as one wishes,” began as a humble Buddhist monk’s back scratcher and was later elevated to a highly revered status symbol, becoming purely decorative care of the Qing dynasty royals.
 These later ornamental Ruyi were carved out of valuable materials such as jade and decorated with carvings of auspicious symbols and precious stones.
 The Ruyi is where you will reliably see examples of lucky cloud designs.

 Lucky cloud collar